Last Updated on November 25, 2025 by Christian Adams

 Peter Gabriel – Peter Gabriel I (1977)

-At some point in the conversation, the question is going to come up.
 Exactly when and where do we start with Peter Gabriel’s solo career?
 Because there’s definitely a stopping point.
-While this debut album (aka Car) contains a timeless classic track “Solsbury Hill”; and a couple of hot jams (“Moribund the Burgermeister” and “Modern Love”), as a whole, it fails to transcend Gabriel’s work with his former band Genesis, i.e. maybe he shouldn’t have bailed on the band; and isn’t something you need to hear start to finish.
+While this debut album (aka Car) contains a timeless classic track “Solsbury Hill”; and a couple of hot jams (“Moribund the Burgermeister” and “Modern Love”), as a whole, it fails to transcend Gabriel’s work with his former band Genesis, i.e., maybe he shouldn’t have bailed on the band; and isn’t something you need to hear start to finish.

-In fact, Car might be one of those records I think you Shouldn’t Hear, because it contains several tracks which make me question my affinity for Gabriel’s work, c.g. the unbelievably overblown, awful, torchy blues track “Waiting for the Big One”; or the bulky, disco-funk Meatloaf choogle fest, “Down the Dolce Vita”.
+In fact, Car might be one of those records I think you shouldn’t hear, because it contains several tracks that make me question my affinity for Gabriel’s work, e.g., the unbelievably overblown, awful, torchy blues track “Waiting for the Big One”; or the bulky, disco-funk Meatloaf choogle fest, “Down the Dolce Vita”.

 Furthermore, the record was produced by Bob Ezrin, who also produced Kiss – Destroyer (1976), and several other hard rock superstars (Alice Cooper, Aerosmith, The Babys).
-A fantastic producer, he didn’t produce another PG solo album, and I think that’s important.
-The main reason being, Gabriel’s got at least two, if not, three Peter Gabriel albums coming down the pipe that You Must Hear.
+A fantastic producer, he didn’t produce another PG solo album.

 Sex Pistols – Never Mind The Bollocks, Here’s The Sex Pistols (1977)